 Telling your child about your cancer diagnosis can be difficult.
 You may want to protect your child.
 You may worry about how your child will react.
-But it is important to be honest about what is happening.
+But it is important to be sensitive and honest about what is happening.

 Why Kids Need to Know

 Cancer is a hard thing to keep secret.
 Even very young children can sense when something is not right.
 When children do not know the truth, they fear the worst.
 In the face of not knowing, your child may think up a story that could be far worse than what is really going on.
 For example, your child may blame herself that you are sick.

 You also risk having your child learn from someone else that you have cancer.
 This may harm your child's sense of trust.
 And once you start cancer treatment, you may not be able to hide the side effects from your child.

 When to Talk About Your Cancer

 Find a quiet time to talk with your child when there are no other distractions.
 If you have more than one child, you may want to tell each one separately.
 This will allow you to gauge each child's reaction, tailor the explanations to their age, and answer their questions in private.
 Your child may also be inhibited from asking questions that are important to them in the presence of a sibling.

 When talking about your cancer, start with the facts.
 These include: